 To select a new background map:

-In Tableau Desktop, Tableau Server, or Tableau Online, select Map > Background Maps and then select the background map you want to use.
+In Tableau Desktop, Tableau Server, or Tableau Cloud, select Map > Background Maps and then select the background map you want to use.

 Note: In Tableau Server, your administrator can restrict you to using only Offline maps.
 The specific server commands to configure this behavior can be found here(Link opens in a new window).

 Set a default background map in Tableau Desktop